Ladder99/ladder99/services/diode/README.md

 # Data diode

 The data diode is based on a project by Marcel Maatkamp - it uses RabbitMQ and a Java application to transfer data via a one-way UDP connection.
-The original paper from 2016 is [here](https://arxiv.org/abs/1602.07467) and GitHub repo is [here](https://github.com/marcelmaatkamp/rabbitmq-applications/tree/master/application/datadiode).
+The original paper from 2016 "Unidirectional Secure Information Transfer via RabbitMQ" is [here](https://arxiv.org/abs/1602.07467) and GitHub repo is [here](https://github.com/marcelmaatkamp/rabbitmq-applications/tree/master/application/datadiode).

 RabbitMQ uses a protocol called AMQP (Advanced Message Queuing Protocol), which is similar to MQTT, but allows different topologies: